 What is the difference between a Physical Therapy Wellness Assessment and a Physical Therapy Evaluation?

-A Wellness Assessment is mainly preventative – it is performed whether you are experiencing symptoms or not, oftentimes when you do NOT have any symptoms, with the goal of addressing PREDISPOSITION to pain or injury.
-An Evaluation is usually rehabilitative – performed to assess and treat existing symptoms of pain or disability.
-If you would like treatment for pre-existing injuries or pain, please let your physical therapist know during your visit.
+A Wellness Assessment is considered preventative – it is performed whether or not you are experiencing symptoms, oftentimes when you do NOT have any symptoms, with the goal of keeping you moving well and participating fully in your preferred lifestyle.
+In contrast, a PT Evaluation is usually rehabilitative – to address existing symptoms of pain or disability.
+If you would like treatment for current injuries or pain, please let your physical therapist know during your visit.